sebastianf/dotfiles/README.md

 # dotfiles

-I forked Zach Holman's dotfiles which use a powerful jet simplistic way of setup.
+I forked [Miiha](https://github.com/Miiha)'s fork from Zach Holman's dotfiles which use a powerful jet simplistic way of setup.
-Currently I use the fish shell, which is why I had to port Holman's project from zsh to fish.
+For the fish shell, Miiiha had to port Holman's project from zsh to fish.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the